Honor a Proud Military Family's Story

 At the rumblings of a war with Japan just before the outbreak of World War 2, William Webb, my father, son of William R. Webb, enlisted in the US Navy.
 He had been stationed in Honolulu, Hawaii when he had an appendix attack and was put on a hospital ship at the end of a battleship row called the Solace.

 I am and was a husband, father, grandfather, and Pastor to Japan.
 My life began in a small Mormon town in Ucon, Idaho, traveling to every continent in the world.
-My wife and I have been 56 years marriage.
+My wife and I have been married 57 years.
 My parents have five children and eleven grandchildren.
 I grew up in Ucon, Idaho experiencing a loving and caring farm community family.
 Most of my family were Mormons.
 Tragically, my parents went through a divorce, and it caused the family to break up.
 At age 12, my life took a downward turn.
 In and out of trouble from the age of 12 to 18.

 Knowing a change needed to happen, I met my wife Kathy at the age of eighteen.
 Thinking this was the answer to my life, we went on a one-month-long engagement and got married.
 The children followed very quickly and thought I had finally found happiness.
 Lasted a brief time and then drinking and partying threatened our marriage after 5 short years.